Accidents at Nuclear Power Plants and Cancer Risk

 Ionizing radiation consists of subatomic particles (that is, particles that are smaller than an atom, such as protons, neutrons, and electrons) and electromagnetic waves.
 These particles and waves have enough energy to strip electrons from, or ionize, atoms in molecules that they strike.
-Ionizing radiation can arise in a number of ways, including the following:
+Ionizing radiation can arise in several ways, including

-- From the spontaneous decay (breakdown) of unstable isotopes.
-Unstable isotopes, which are also called radioactive isotopes, give off, or emit, ionizing radiation as part of the decay process.
+- from the spontaneous decay (breakdown) of unstable isotopes.
+Unstable isotopes, which are also called radioactive isotopes, give off (emit) ionizing radiation as part of the decay process.
 Radioactive isotopes occur naturally in the Earth’s crust, soil, atmosphere, and oceans.
 These isotopes are also produced in nuclear reactors and nuclear weapons explosions.

 Everyone on Earth is exposed to low levels of ionizing radiation from natural and technological sources in varying proportions, depending on their geographic location, diet, occupation, and lifestyle.

-Children and adolescents are more sensitive to the cancer-causing effects of ionizing radiation than adults because their bodies are still growing and developing.
-In addition, children and adolescents usually have more years of life following radiation exposure during which cancer may develop.
+Children and adolescents can be more sensitive to the cancer-causing effects of ionizing radiation than adults because their bodies are still growing and developing.
+Also, children and adolescents usually have more years of life following radiation exposure during which cancer may develop.

-- The specific radioactive materials, or isotopes, released, and the quantities released.
+- the specific types and quantities of radioactive materials, or isotopes, released

-- How a person comes into contact with the released radioactive materials (such as through contaminated food, water, air, or on the skin).
+- how a person comes in contact with the released radioactive materials (such as through contaminated food, water, air, or on the skin)

-- The person’s age (those exposed at younger ages are generally at higher risk).
+- the person’s age (with those exposed at younger ages generally at higher risk of cancer)

 Human exposure to I-131 released from nuclear power plant accidents comes mainly from consuming contaminated water, milk, or foods.
 People may also be exposed by breathing dust particles in the air that are contaminated with I-131.

-Exposure to Cs-137 can be external to the body or internal.
+Exposure to Cs-134 and Cs-137 can be external to the body or internal.
 External exposure comes from walking on contaminated soil or coming into contact with contaminated materials at nuclear accident sites.
-Internal exposure can come from breathing particles in the air that contain Cs-137, such as dust originating from contaminated soil, or ingesting contaminated water or foods.
-Because Cs-137 is not concentrated in a particular tissue, the ionizing radiation that it releases can expose all tissues and organs of the body.
+Internal exposure can come from breathing particles in the air that contain Cs-134 and Cs-137, such as dust originating from contaminated soil, or ingesting contaminated water or foods.
+Because Cs-134 and Cs-137 do not become concentrated in a particular tissue, the ionizing radiation that it releases can expose all tissues and organs of the body.

-Much of what is known about cancer caused by radiation exposures from nuclear power plant accidents comes from research on the April 1986 nuclear power plant disaster at Chernobyl, in what is now Ukraine.
-The radioactive isotopes released during the Chernobyl accident included I-131, Cs-137, and Sr-90.
+Much of what is known about cancer caused by radiation exposures from nuclear power plant accidents comes from research on the April 1986 nuclear power plant disaster at Chernobyl in Ukraine (Chornobyl in Ukrainian) (1, 2).
+The radioactive isotopes released during the Chernobyl accident included I-131, Cs-134, Cs-137, and Sr-90.

-Hundreds of thousands of people who worked as part of the cleanup crews in the years after the accident were exposed to lower external doses of ionizing radiation, ranging from approximately 0.14 Gy in 1986 to 0.04 Gy in 1989.
-In this group of people, there was an increased risk of leukemia.
+Cleanup workers.
+Hundreds of thousands of people who worked as part of the cleanup crews in the years after the accident were exposed to average external doses of ionizing radiation that ranged from approximately 0.14 Gy in 1986 to 0.04 Gy in 1989.
+Studies conducted in this group of people have found an increased risk of leukemia (3–5).

-Approximately 6.5 million residents of the contaminated areas surrounding Chernobyl received much lower amounts of radiation.
-From 1986 through 2005, these people received an accumulated average dose of 0.0092 Gy from external and internal sources of radiation.
-Children and adolescents exposed to I-131 showed an increased risk of developing thyroid cancer.
+Residents near Chernobyl.
+From 1986 through 2005, approximately 5 million residents of the contaminated areas surrounding Chernobyl received an accumulated whole-body average dose of around 0.01 Gy (6).
+Studies that have followed children and adolescents exposed to I-131 from the Chernobyl accident showed an increased risk of developing thyroid cancer (7–9).